Introduction

 Importance of Fort Independence

-“Looking back over the 350 years and have stood on Castle Island, we may conclude that the seventh fort, the first Fort Independence, 1801-1836, was the most important.
-There may have been times when the feared or anticipated danger seemed more real – The French and Indian war, the pre-Revolution period, or the Civil War when more personnel were stationed on the island for greater or lesser p“Reflecting on the 350 years that Castle Island has stood, we can conclude that the seventh fort, the first Fort Independence, built between 1801 and 1836, was the most significant.
-While there were times when perceived threats felt more pressing—such as during the French and Indian War, the pre-Revolutionary period, or the Civil War when a larger number of personnel were stationed on the island—none compared to the actual danger during the War of 1812.
-At that time, the British controlled Massachusetts Bay, attacking and occupying towns at will.”eriods of time.
-But during the War of 1812 the danger was real.
+“Reflecting on the 350 years that Castle Island has stood, we can conclude that the seventh fort, the first Fort Independence, built between 1801 and 1836, was the most significant.
+At the same time, there were times when perceived threats felt more pressing—such as during the French and Indian War, the pre-Revolutionary period, or the Civil War when a larger number of personnel were stationed on the island—none compared to the actual danger during the War of 1812.
+At that time, the British controlled Massachusetts Bay, attacking and occupying towns at will.” periods.
+But during the War of 1812, the danger was real.
 The British controlled Massachusetts Bay and harassed, attacked, and occupied towns seemingly at will.”

 Taken from Book Castle Island and Fort Independence by William J. Reid